eric-lefort/eric-lefort.github.io/_projects/computer_vision_basics.md

     </div>
 </div>
 <div class="caption mt-2">
     Results of the Laplacian of Gaussian operation on the input image.
-From left to right, top to bottom: the original input image, and outputs with standard deviations of 0.1, 0.5, and 1.
+From left to right: the original input image, and outputs with standard deviations of 0.1, 0.5, and 1.
 </div>